30 Mind-Blowing Health Benefits of Pets

 8 They reduce stroke risk.

 Owning a pet of any kind is beneficial for heart health, but cat owners are especially protected in this particular area.
-Evidently, cat owners are 30 percent less likely to have a heart attack and 40 percent less likely to have a stroke, as Marty Necker, DVM, veterinary expert and author of Your Dog: The Owner’s Manual explained to Woman’s Day.
+Cat owners are 30 percent less likely to have a heart attack and 40 percent less likely to have a stroke, highlighting the health benefits of owning these pets.
+Marty Necker, DVM, veterinary expert and author of Your Dog: The Owner’s Manual explained to Woman’s Day.

 9 They improve self-esteem.

-Even though they can’t actually say anything, dogs and cats have the incredible capability to lift their owners up as no human can.
-In fact, one study published in the Journal of Personality and Social Psychology concluded that generally, pet owners benefit from greater self-esteem and mental wellbeing.
+Even though they can’t say anything, dogs and cats have the incredible capability to lift their owners up as no human can.
+In fact, one study published in the Journal of Personality and Social Psychology concluded that generally, pet owners benefit from greater self-esteem and mental wellbeing than those who live alone.

 10 Pet owners make fewer doctor’s visits.